johanndev/spa-templates/README.md

 # alternative short form:
 dotnet new vite -o my-vite-project -f vue -t
 ```

+The templates supported by Vite (and, in extensions by this template) are:

+- vanilla
+- vue
+- react
+- preact
+- lit
+- svelte

+All technologies can optionally be scaffolded with TypeScript support.

 Afterwards, the project can be compiled and run; node dependencies are automatically restored on first run:
 ```bash
 cd my-vite-project